catb0t/mouse2002/README.md

-# newmouse
+# mouse15
-a functional, imperative stack-based programming language, based on Mouse-2002
+a concise concatenative stack-based programming language, based on Mouse-2002

 ---
 Mouse-2002, while a useful and expressively terse language, is not capable of a quine, is incapable of computing `ackermann(3, 10)` in less than the age of the universe, doesn't know anything about strings, implements one continuous array, and so on.

-Currently, this repository hosts a fixed and updated version of the Mouse-2002 interpreter found [here](http://mouse.davidgsimpson.com/mouse2002/index.html), but in the future it will evolve into **newmouse**!
+Currently, this repository hosts a fixed and updated version of the Mouse-2002 interpreter found [here](http://mouse.davidgsimpson.com/mouse2002/index.html), but in the future it will evolve into **mouse15** (following the naming convention)!